Assisted Living

 Program of Comprehensive Assistance for Family Caregivers (PCAFC)

-As the marquee program for military-connected caregivers, PCAFC provides support to caregivers of veterans as long as the veteran and the caregiver meet the program’s guidelines.
-Through this program, a caregiver can be trained and paid to take care of a veteran with Alzheimer’s or another form of dementia.
-The veteran may name a primary family caregiver and up to two secondary family caregivers.
+The Program of Comprehensive Assistance for Family Caregivers (PCAFC) provides support to caregivers of veterans as long as the veteran and the caregiver meet the program’s guidelines.
+This program trains and pays a veteran’s family member to take care of a veteran with Alzheimer’s or another form of dementia.
+The veteran may name a primary family caregiver and up to two secondary family caregivers.[10]

 PCAFC provides caregivers with the following types of support and more:[10]